-Eyebrows help make a person's face unique.
+Eyebrows help make a person’s face unique.
 So make sure you find glasses to match!
 The shape of your eyebrows and the distance between them and your eyes affects what frames are right for you.
 The upper edge of the frames should run parallel to your eyebrows without covering these up or cutting them off.
-This way your glasses fit your face perfectly and emphasise your eyes.
+This way your glasses fit your face perfectly and emphasize your eyes.

 Once again, the exception proves the rule.
 Often the wearer’s eyebrows disappear behind bold, fashionable frames or large lenses.
 In this case, check to see if the frames cover your eyebrows completely to ensure a harmonious look.

-The colour of the spectacle frames
+The color of the frames

 The color of the frames is just as important as the shape in determining how glasses look on the particular wearer.
 What tint works best with particular lenses?
 What color suits the frames?
 In addition to reflecting your own personal taste, your glasses should complement the color of your hair, skin and eyes – these factors determine what color suits you best.
 A distinction is made between four different types, each named after one of the seasons.
 Figure out what type you are, and selecting the right color will be easy!

 The winter type has a skin tone ranging from olive to dark brown or very light skin with a shimmering blue undertone.
 Asian and Mediterranean people belong in this category.
 Winter types usually have dark or black hair, and those with a brighter complexion quickly look pale without makeup.
 Prominent examples of the winter type are actresses Zooey Deschanel and Elizabeth Taylor, and actor Johnny Depp.
 The winter type has hazelnut, blue or green eyes.